a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 > *`Thunderbird` comes preinstalled with Linux Mint Cinnamon.*

+### Browsers
+* [Brave](https://brave.com/) - Chromium Broswer focused on Privacy with built in Ad blocking.
+* [Waterfox](https://www.waterfox.com/) - A fork of firefox with some additional functionality and less Mozilla stuff.
+* [Firefox](https://www.firefox.com/) - Everyone knows what Firefox is.
+It's FOSS.

+> *Linux Mint Cinnamon comes with `Firefox` as it's default browser out of the box.
+Of course, you can replace or uninstall it any time.
+Unlike Microsoft Windows.*

 ### Misc
 * [copyparty](https://github.com/9001/copyparty) - Flexible and lightweight fileserver written in Python